zipnn/zipnn/scripts/README.md

 python zipnn_decompress_path.py --path data/
 ```

-- **Purpose**: Decompresses all files with a `.zpn` suffix under a path, removing the `.zpn` extension from the output file name, using ZipNN.
+- **Purpose**: Decompresses all files with a `.znn` suffix under a path, removing the `.znn` extension from the output file name, using ZipNN.
 - **Arguments**:
   - **Optional**:
     - `--float32`: Flag that specifies that the data type is `float32`.
 If not provided, the default is `bfloat16`.